Bixby Bridge: Film, television, and video games

-The bridge was featured in the opening scene of the 1969-70 television series Then Came Bronson, in the films Play Misty for Me, Escape To Witch Mountain and The Sandpiper, and in numerous auto commercials.
-The bridge is also featured in the video game Grand Theft Auto V. Most recently, the bridge was featured in the opening credits of the 2017 television series Big Little Lies.
+The bridge was featured in the opening scene of the 1969–70 television series Then Came Bronson, in the films Play Misty for Me, Escape To Witch Mountain and The Sandpiper, and in numerous auto commercials.
+The bridge is also featured in the video game Grand Theft Auto V. The bridge was featured in the 2017 television series Big Little Lies as well as the 2022 film Top Gun: Maverick.

 Music

 The American alternative rock band Death Cab for Cutie’s 2008 album Narrow Stairs opens with the song “Bixby Canyon Bridge”, written by the band’s founder Ben Gibbard.

 BASE jumping

 Individuals have been known to BASE jump off the bridge.
 Monterey County Sheriff Steve Bernal told the media that while it is technically legal to jump off the bridge, jumpers land on private property, constituting trespassing.
 It is also easy to commit traffic violations while on the bridge.

 Steven Jester, who lived in Aptos at the time, jumped off the bridge in 2010 in defiance of a Highway Patrol officer who attempted to stop him.
 Someone assisting him recorded the confrontation with the officer and his jump.
 It got over two million views on YouTube.
 Jester was found guilty of threatening violence against a peace officer, driving under the influence of alcohol, possession of marijuana and disobeying a peace officer order.
 He could have been sentenced to three years in jail, but the judge gave him probation and required him to enter an alcohol rehab program.

 On January 20, 2016, two BASE jumpers died when they landed near the surf and were overwhelmed by waves.
 Officials only determined that the two were missing on January 23 after their rental car was found abandoned near the bridge.
 Searchers found only the man's parachute, helmet, and video camera on the shore beneath the bridge.
 Video recovered from the helmet camera revealed how they died.
 Mary Catherine Connell landed safely on the small beach but was overwhelmed in succession by three waves.
 BASE jumping instructor Rami Kajala saw her overtaken by the waves and unsuccessfully attempted to rescue her.
 Kajala was known as one of the world's leaders in BASE jumping and instructed individuals around the world.
 Kajala's body was found more than two weeks later.
 Connell's body was never recovered.